crux82/FEVER-it/README.md

 **Note**: The focus of FEVER-IT is on claim verification using provided evidence.
 The evidence retrieval component is not addressed in this dataset, as the primary goal is to provide a relevant and high-quality resource for fact-checking in Italian.

 ### Download Dataset
+To download the Fever-it dataset, please refer to
 - **Hugging Face:** https://huggingface.co/datasets/sag-uniroma2/FEVER-IT
-#To download the Fever-it dataset, please refer to [this folder](https://github.com/crux82/FEVER-it)

 ## Adapters Llama3 finetuned on FEVER and FEVER-IT